Big-Bear07/workspaceJan/README.md

 # workspaceJan
-Folder for CSC 151 January assignments and work.
+Folder for CSC 151 assignments and work.